mr9h0st/Ransomware/README.md

 Once the encryption thread receives a file, it attempts to open it. if it fails because other processes are using it, the program attempts to shut them down to get access to that file using the [Restart Manager](https://learn.microsoft.com/en-us/windows/win32/rstmgr/restart-manager-portal).

 Once the file is ready to be encrypted, a unique key & iv are generated for the HC-128 algorithm and the file is encrypted, Then the encrypted key & iv are stored at the end of the file as file metadata.

+### Decryption
+To decrypt the files, the victim must send the generated encrypted private key file[^4] to the attacker.
+The attacker will decrypt the private key using the **PrivateDecryptor** application with its unique private key [^5].
+Once the key is decrypted, the attacker will send the decrypted private key to the victim, which will use the **Decrypt** application to decrypt the files.

 ## In-Depth
 ### Pre-Encryption